Disentangling centrality bias and final-state effects in the production of high-$p_T$ $\pi^0$ using direct $\gamma$ in $d$$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV

-The \piz and direct photon data were recorded with the PHENIX detector~\cite{PHENIX:2003nhg} in 2016 using a triggered event sample of 12.6{$\times$}10$^6$ \dau collisions, corresponding to an integrated luminosity of ${\approx}50$ nb$^{-1}$.
-In addition, a MB data sample of 65{$\times$}10$^6$ events is used to define event-activity classes, based on the charged particle multiplicity in the Au-going direction, and to determine the absolute normalization of the \piz and direct photon spectra.
-The MB trigger requires a coincidence of at least one hit in the up and downstream beam-beam counter~\cite{PHENIX:2003tlh} (BBC) (covering the pseudorapidity range $3.0<|\eta|<3.9$), which records $88\pm4$\% of the inelastic cross section.
-The trigger required an additional local energy deposit ($>$2.4\,\gev) in the electromagnetic calorimeter~\cite{PHENIX:2003fvo} ($|\eta|<0.35$).
+The \piz and direct-photon data were recorded with the PHENIX experiment~\cite{PHENIX:2003nhg} in 2016 using a triggered event sample of 12.6{$\times$}10$^6$ \dau collisions, corresponding to an integrated luminosity of ${\approx}50$ nb$^{-1}$.
+In addition, a MB data sample of 65{$\times$}10$^6$ events is used to define event activity classes, based on the charged particle multiplicity in the Au-going direction, and to determine the absolute normalization of the \piz and direct photon spectra.
+The MB trigger requires a coincidence of at least one hit in the upstream and downstream beam-beam Counters~\cite{PHENIX:2003tlh} (covering the pseudorapidity range $3.0<|\eta|<3.9$), which records $88\pm4$\% of the inelastic cross section.
+The event trigger required a local energy deposit ($>$2.4\,\gev) in the electromagnetic calorimeter~\cite{PHENIX:2003fvo} (EMCal, $|\eta|<0.35$).